jsmontesinos/scraper-notifier/readme.md

 # Scrapper notifier

-This is a simple project that allows to monitor for changes in a web page and send a message if page has changed insidd a css selector.
+This simple program monitorizes a web page for changes and send a message if page has changed within a css selector.

-Done with [Puppeteer](https://github.com/puppeteer/puppeteer) for the scrapping of dynamic web rendering.
+Done with [Puppeteer](https://github.com/puppeteer/puppeteer) as scrapping tool capable of handling dynamic web rendering.

-## Parameters
+## Environment

-To run this you will need to add a .env file having this environment variables defined:
+Some Environment variables are required.
+Create a .env file containing these environment variables:

 - TELEGRAM_BOT_TOKEN: The token of your [Telegram bot](https://core.telegram.org/bots).
 - TELEGRAM_CHAT_ID: The chat id where you want to send messages.
-Send a message to your bot and go to https://api.telegram.org/bot[TELEGRAM_BOT_TOKEN]/getUpdates to get this.
+Send a message from Telegram to your bot and go to https://api.telegram.org/bot[TELEGRAM_BOT_TOKEN]/getUpdates to get this.
 - SCRAPE_URL: The url to monitor
 - SCRAPE_SELECTOR: The selector (page fragment) to monitor